Copywriting frameworks help you to present the message you’re trying to tell your customers in a form that’s as persuasive as possible.

 ✅ Push: Get ShopEngine now and save 20%.

 The PASTOR is a copywriting framework that helps you to write strong, persuasive copy which stimulates your customer’s mindset about your product and buys them.
 PASTOR stands for Problem, Amplify, Solution, Transformation, Offer, and Response.
-Let’s have look at what each stage means:
+Let’s have a look at what each stage means:

 Problem: Address the problem you plan to solve with your product.
 You need to think from the user’s point of view so they can relate to the problem better.